secretlint/secretlint/packages/@secretlint/secretlint-rule-example/README.md

 # @secretlint/secretlint-rule-example

 An example rule for secretlint.
-It it for testing.
+It is for testing.

 ## Install